paul-schwendenman/tqdm/README.md

 tqdm
 ====

-Instantly make your loops show a progress meter - just wrap any iterator with "tqdm(iterator)", and you're done!
+Instantly make your loops show a progress meter - just wrap any iterable with "tqdm(iterator)", and you're done!

 tqdm (read ta<i>qa</i>dum, تقدّم) means "progress" in arabic.